cs161-staff/textbook/crypto/pki.md

   Today, systems that use revocation lists typically ignore these denial-of-service risks and hope for the best.

+{% comment %}
+What do CAs do today, on the web?
+Modern browser do contain code[^3] to check revocation lists, if this is enabled by CAs.
+However, when last I checked, the popular CAs had not enabled revocation lists.
+{% endcomment %}

 ## Web of Trust